 You should understand that Facebook Ads are interactive.
 In the sense that the people can submit feedbacks and it can be both positive and negative.
 However, positive feedbacks can enhance your Relevance Score while negative feedbacks can actually drag your Relevance Score down.

 Maintain your Ad Frequency in Facebook at a medium level.
 Having too low Ad Frequency would mean that you are missing a part of your audience.
-Whereas, having too high Ad Frequency would mean that your audience is seeing your ad more often than necessary. a high Ad Frequency leads to Ad Fatigue, which is a symptom where the people see your ads multiple times.
+Having too high Ad Frequency would mean that your audience is seeing your ad more often than necessary.
+A high Ad Frequency leads to Ad Fatigue.
+It is a symptom where the people see your ads multiple times.